Frequently Asked Questions

 • Our founders will be responsible for determining which cases to support and at what level taking into account the advice of the legal panel on the merits of the case.

-a) Providing tangible support for a minimum of six public interest cases a year
+a) Providing tangible support for a minimum of six public interest cases each year

 b) Securing at least one change in policy, practice or the reform of the law each year as a result of our intervention